Brigade Electronics: The Technology Helping to Keep Roads Safer

 Commercial road-going vehicles, such as buses, delivery vans and garbage trucks, will often have to operate in confined spaces making them more susceptible to accidents.
 Mirrors cannot provide all-round views so when large vehicles have to execute difficult maneuvers, drivers need as much help as they can get to avoid collisions.

-Corey Heniser at Brigade Electronics INC, a leader in vehicle safety devices, explains how ultrasonic sensor systems are helping drivers tackle the issues with detecting objects and people in blind spots:
+Henry Morgan at Brigade Electronics Canada, a leader in vehicle safety devices, explains how ultrasonic sensor systems are helping drivers tackle the issues with detecting objects and people in blind spots:

 "Ultrasonic sensor systems are an ideal and cost effective solution for vehicles which operate in confined spaces or move at low speeds.
 They are designed to fit on the front, front corners, sides and rear of the vehicle, which gives a greater range of detection and provides 'extra-eyes' for the driver.
 Sensors can also be fitted to driver's steps - an area that can jut out when a vehicle is moving causing even more difficulty.